 Cancer is a disease in which cells in the body grow out of control.
 When cancer starts in the breast, it is called breast cancer.
 Except for skin cancer, breast cancer is the most common cancer in American women.

 Breast cancer screening means checking a woman’s breasts for cancer before she has any symptoms.
 A mammogram is an X-ray picture of the breast.
 Mammograms are the best way to find breast cancer early, when it is easier to treat and before it is big enough to feel or cause symptoms.

 Men can get breast cancer.
 In men, breast cancer can happen at any age, but is most common in men who are between 60 and 70 years old.
 Male breast cancer is not very common.
-For every 100 cases of breast cancer, less than 1 is in men.
+Less than 1% of breast cancers occur in men.

 For men, signs of breast cancer and treatment are almost the same as for women.
-For more information, visit the National Cancer Institute's General Information About Male Breast Cancer.
+For more information, visit General Information About Male Breast Cancer.